 Was it a happy ending or sad, if you could change the ending what would you do?

 Check your child understands the meaning of new words.
 If reading an information book, talk about why we use a contents page, glossary and index?
-They should be able to tell you as we have just been learning about this in school.
 Below are some reading comprehensions for you to complete with your child, they are a good way of checking your child understands what they are reading.
 Each comprehension has 3 levels the first one being the easiest and the third one the hardest.
 Yellow and Red groups could have a go on their own and write down the answers, if your child is in Green group or Blue group then maybe you could read the text to them, use comprehension 1 and ask them the questions and discuss the answers together.
 Lots of opportunity to talk and check your child's understanding of a piece of text.